-It is quite easy to walk around Rome, and you should walk through it, there are a lot of surprises and wonderful monuments!
-The biggest part of the city gives you the feeling of the ancient Roman empire, so you think, especially in the night, that you soon will meet a gladiator in the next corner!
+It is quite easy to walk around Rome, and you should walk through it.
+There are a lot of surprises and wonderful monuments!
+The biggest part of the city gives you the feeling of the ancient Roman empire.
+It gets you quite involved in the roman atmosphere, and you think that soon, you will meet a gladiator in the next corner!

 Day 1 – Caesar Shuffle

 Colosseum to the Forum – Capitoline Museums – Victor Emmanuel Monument viewpoint – Pantheon

 Make the “Caesar Shuffle” itinerary on your first day in Rome.
 From the Colosseum to the Forum,

 Museums, Victor Emmanuel Monument viewpoint, Capitoline and Pantheon.
 Spend the late afternoon walking and feeling the atmosphere of Rome and don’t forget to enjoy the typical local food.

 Day 2 – Museums and the city

 National Museum of Rome – Baths of Diocletian – Trastevere Walk

 In the morning, visit the National Museum of Rome and the nearby Baths of Diocletian.

 The National Roman Museum is a group of museums in Rome made of four branches in several places in the city.
 It was founded during the unification of Italy, in 1889 and was inaugurated a year later with the objective of collecting antiquities from the fifth century BC until the third century AD.